-Please feel free to apply for regular residential programming.
-New program dates will be announced as we are able.
 Programs are available for free of charge with a valid Saskatchewan health card.
 Programming is sequential... coming to a retreat is the first step!
 Participants can self refer for a retreat but will need the support of a doctor and counsellor to attend Module 1 and Module 2.

 Please call 306-935-2240 for more information.

 TO APPLY: Please note that due to the current high demand for our programs, participant applications are triaged to manage the waitlist as efficiently as we can to ensure that we can meet the needs of both new and returning participants.
 Residential programs are no longer first-come, first-serve.
 All applications will go on the waitlist until a spot can be allocated.
 There is a lot of movement in our applications, so please do not be discouraged to be on a waitlist.
 If you are confirmed a spot, it is important to honor your commitment whenever possible as last-minute cancellations will result in vacant spots.

 ** New application forms have been revised to assist with our admission intake interviews.
 It is important to legibly and accurately complete the application.
 Incomplete forms will be disregarded.
 The intake coordinators may contact you and/or your healthcare supports for more information. **